 Their share(s) are transferable under the terms of a shareholder’s Will.

-What happens to the market asset if the community benefit society dissolves?
+What happens to the market if the community benefit society dissolves?

 The community benefit society is not permitted to sell the asset and it must be transferred to one or more community organisations with the same objectives as the community benefit society.
 This may be another similar organisation established by the Plunkett Foundation